jpzk/ethsync/README.md

 * Transparency and data access provides trust
 * Open source allows having no 3rd party dependencies like Infura or Aleth.io
 * Decentralization needs open source tools to extract data
-* Allowing companies to build data product on top of accessible Ethereum data
+* Allowing companies to build data products on top of accessible Ethereum data

 ## Benchmark